facebook

 DeFi Protocols

-Protocols like Venus, Alpaca Finance, and Autofarm rely on BEP-20 for lending, staking, and yield optimization strategies.
+Protocols like Venus, Alpaca Finance, and Autofarm rely on the token standard for lending, staking, and yield optimization strategies.

 Bridges and Interoperability Tools

-Binance Bridge and cross-chain protocols like Wormhole allow BEP-20 tokens to move across ecosystems, enhancing liquidity and interoperability.
+Binance Bridge and cross-chain protocols like Wormhole allow these tokens to move across ecosystems, enhancing liquidity and interoperability.

 Monitoring and Analytics